Media24si/generator-angjs/README.md

 Release History
 -------------
 ###### generator-angjs
-* 5/5/2015 - v0.9 - Changes to structure, Gruntfile and less file placements
+* 5/5/2015 - v0.9 - Changes to structure, Gruntfile and less file placements.
 ###### generator-cg-angular
 * 11/9/2014 - v3.2.0 - Switch from ngmin to ng-annotate.
 Disabling grunt-contrib-imagemin so Windows users don't encounter its issues.
 Subgenerators prompt for a name if not entered.
 Other fixes.
 * 7/6/2014 - v3.1.2 - Fix for directive template URLs with backslashes on Windows.